Call for case studies

 Please note the following terms and conditions of submitting a case study:

 - case studies must be from government agencies from Australia only.
-This includes federal, state/territory and local government.
+This includes federal, state or territory and local government.
 Private sector case studies will not be accepted.
-Public/private sector collaborative products will be accepted but submission and presentation will be by the public sector partner
+Public/private sector collaborative products will be accepted

 - submission of a case study does not guarantee publication of your case study